AltafHusain22/AltafHusain22/README.md

 - 👋 Hi, I’m @AltafHusain
-- 👀 I’m interested in Programming
+- 👀 I’m kin of Programming
-- 🌱 I’m currently learning react and node js
+- 🌱 currently learning react and node js
-- 💞️ I’m looking to collaborate on a software company
+- 💞️ and looking to collaborate on a software company
 - 📫 you can reach to me via my email address fiverr.contactme@gmail.com